There is perhaps no betrayal more painful than that experienced in marital infidelity.

 When you are betrayed, what can you bring to the situation?
 Your long-term commitment to the process of healing, forgiveness, and reconciliation will build hope and a good chance for success if your spouse will make the same commitment.
 Determine that you will be the first one to pursue healing.
 What are the practical steps to healing?

-First, a renewed commitment to marital/sexual faithfulness creates a foundation on which every other healing step can rest.
+A renewed commitment to marital/sexual faithfulness creates a foundation on which every other healing step can rest.

-Second, as the one who was unfaithful repents, acknowledges what happened was wrong, and asks for forgiveness, the door opens for long-term healing.
+As the one who was unfaithful repents, acknowledges what happened was wrong, and asks for forgiveness, the door opens for long-term healing.

-Third, the healing truly is long-term because it is a process.
+The healing truly is long-term because it is a process.
 One or both spouses, especially the offender, may try to move too fast, forget about the trauma, and move on.
 But the betrayed spouse may need months or even years to work through the pain and grief.

-Fourth, most couples need professional help.
+Most couples need professional help.
 Military installations have chaplains and counselors who have expertise in this area.
 Your care team may also involve clinical therapists, social workers, or medical professionals.

-Fifth, betrayal demands a natural response of grief.
+Betrayal demands a natural response of grief.
 Over time, the stages of grief soothe emotional pain and release harmful internal energies.
 If you cut short your grieving process, you risk emotional damage and may seek comfort in unhealthy practices.

 All of these steps can help you and your spouse experience divine and personal forgiveness.
 Forgiveness does not mean you deny the betrayal occurred or seek to whitewash it.
 Forgiveness means you have declared the offender guilty.
 What happened was wrong, it hurt deeply, and must never happen again.
 But when you forgive, you give up your right to demand punishment.
 You set the person free and no longer hold it against the offender.